Rapid Exploration for Open-World Navigation with Latent Goal Models: Abstract

 \section{Abstract}

 We describe a robotic learning system for autonomous exploration and navigation in diverse, open-world environments.
 At the core of our method is a learned latent variable model of distances and actions, along with a \changeD{non-parametric topological memory of images}.
 We use an information bottleneck to regularize the learned policy, giving us (i) a compact visual representation of goals, (ii) improved generalization capabilities, and (iii) a mechanism for sampling feasible goals for exploration.
 Trained on a large offline dataset of prior experience, the model acquires a representation of visual goals that is robust to task-irrelevant distractors.
 We demonstrate our method on a mobile ground robot in open-world exploration scenarios.
 Given an image of a goal that is up to 80 meters away, our method leverages its representation to explore and discover the goal in under 20 minutes, even amidst previously-unseen obstacles and weather conditions.
-Please check out the project website for videos of our experiments and information about the real-world dataset used\footnote{Project website: \href{https://sites.google.com/view/recon-robot}{\texttt{sites.google.com/view/recon-robot}}.}.